sampsyo/home/_drafts/probablycorrect.md

 [approx]: {{site.base}}/research.html#approximate-computing

-## Normal Correctness
+## Correct vs. Probably Correct

+First, let's recap traditional definitions of correctness.
-With normal, hopefully-always-correct programs, the ultimate goal is **verification**:
+With ordinary, hopefully-always-correct programs, the ultimate goal is **verification**:

 \\[ \forall x \; f(x) \text{ is good} \\]

-The word *good* is intentionally vague: it might say something about the output $f$ writes to a file, or about how fast $f$ runs, or whether $f$ violated some security policy.
+The word *good* is intentionally vague: it might mean something about the output $f$ writes to a file, or about how fast $f$ runs, or whether $f$ violated some security policy.
 In any case, verification says your program behaves well on every input.

 Verification is hard, so we also have **testing**, which says a program behaves well on a few example inputs: